Private university: Belgium

-Belgium makes a distinction between free institutions (as in free from the State), which are recognised and funded by the Communities of Belgium (the State until 1990) and follow the same rules and laws as fully public universities, and fully private institutions, which are not recognised nor funded by the authorities, and thus do not issue valid degrees.
+Belgium makes a distinction between free institutions (as in free from the State), which are recognized and funded by the Communities of Belgium (the State until 1990) and follow the same rules and laws as fully public universities, and fully private institutions, which are not recognized nor funded by the authorities, and thus do not issue valid degrees.

-Private (free) institutions are predominantly Catholic, : UCLouvain, KU Leuven or Saint-Louis University, Brussels.
+Private (free) institutions are predominantly Catholic: UCLouvain, KU Leuven or Saint-Louis University, Brussels.
 On the contrary, the Free University of Brussels (nowadays split into ULB and VUB) was founded by masonic individuals.
-All started to get recognised by the State from 1891 onwards.
+All of these institutions began to be recognized by the State from 1891 onwards.

 It is forbidden by law to call a fully private institution "university" or "faculty", meaning fully private (non-free) 'universities' have limited visibility.

 Bulgaria

-Bulgaria has a number of private universities, among which the most renowned are New Bulgarian University, located in the capital city Sofia; Burgas Free University; Varna Free University and American University in Bulgaria.
+Bulgaria has many private universities, among which the most renowned are New Bulgarian University, located in the capital city Sofia; Burgas Free University; Varna Free University and American University in Bulgaria.

 Finland

-Finland does not officially recognise private universities, but does not explicitly forbid them either.
+Finland does not officially recognize private universities but does not explicitly forbid them either.
 Helsinki School of Business is an example of one such educational institution operating in this market.